 Start with the basics – lay down a kick and snare pattern that both inspires and keeps a strong pulse.

 Begin to build on your simple kick and snare pattern.
-Add hi-hats, toms, cymbals, claps or any possible sound effects that will grow your simple pattern into the best beat of 2020.
+Additionally, add hi-hats, toms, cymbals, claps or any possible sound effects that will grow your simple pattern into the best beat of 2020.

-Try experimenting with different VST plugins (virtual instruments) to alter the sound of your beats and get that snare sounding just right.
-We’ve composed a list of the best FREE VST plugins to help – fill your boots!
+Lastly, try experimenting with different VST plugins (virtual instruments) to alter the sound of your beats and get that snare sounding just right!

-Always remember, there’s more to a song than just the beat.
+Always remember, there is more to a song than just the beat.
 Leave space for additional instruments and vocals.